 This website is dedicated to culturally responsive music and lesson plans for your classroom.
 A. Cuthbertson’s site has music from many different cultures.

-The resources on this page have been researched for their authenticity and respect for Hispanic Latinx (a/o/e) heritage, using culture bearers as much as possible!
+The resources on this page have been researched for their authenticity and respect for Hispanic/Latino heritage, using culture bearers as much as possible!

-Find authentic sources for Hispanic Heritage Month music activities.
-Resources include literature connections, famous musicians, and culture.
+Find authentic elementary music activities and resources for Hispanic Heritage Month.
+Resources include literature connections, famous musicians, decor, culture, and more.

 This nationally recognized heritage month extends from September 15 to October 15.
-Originally named Hispanic Heritage Month, the name has been slowly changing into Latinx Heritage Month.
-It is a time to celebrate Latinx music culture, people, and history.
+It is a time to celebrate Hispanic/Latino music, culture, people, and history.